I love what I do, but let’s face it. Even the best jobs drop a little bat crap on you once in a while.

 Pooping parasites, Robin, sometimes I want to pull a little Catwoman action.
 Prowl!
 Yowl!
 Growl!

-I sometimes see more than 30 owners in a day.
+I sometimes see more than 30 clients a day.
 That’s a lot of face time.
-I’d like to share with you some of the ways clients can drive me a bit batty, but it’s all in good fun.
+I’d like to share with you some of the ways they can drive me a bit batty, but it’s all in good fun.

 1. A dog is not a wolf.